 Selection process and timeline

-The third and final call for applications for the Professional Placement Fellowship will be open from 18 August to 27 September 2021 (23:59 CEST).
-Fellowship applications will be evaluated on a rolling basis.
+The third and final call for applications for the Professional Placement Fellowship was open from 18 August and closed 27 September 2021 (23:59 CEST).
+Fellowship applications are evaluated on a rolling basis.

 Applications will first be assessed to ensure that they fulfil the basic application requirements.
 Applicants may be asked to provide further information or provide any missing documents.

 Applicants are strongly encouraged to secure the agreement of a host majority-language media organisation before applying.
 This will increase your chance of being selected for the fellowship.
 However, IPI and MIDAS will work to secure a placement for promising applicants who were not able to do so.

-The successful projects will be chosen by an independent selection committee consisting of experts from the fields of journalism and academia.
+The successful projects will be chosen by a selection committee consisting of experts from the fields of journalism and academia.
 The experts will be chosen from among individuals with a thorough understanding of minority-language media communities in Europe as well as the wider knowledge of media pluralism and independent journalism.
 High value will be placed on diversity to ensure a well-rounded and informed selection of fellowship projects.
 The names of the selection committee members will be made public after all application rounds have been completed.